 - That the student maintains an English folder.
-The folder will be: a record of all day-to-day class work such as spelling lists and tests, grammar rules and exercises, comprehension exercises, creative writing, expository writing and persuasive writing.
-Class handouts are also to be kept in clear plastic pockets for organisation. - That students have copies of their prescribed texts, a dictionary and thesaurus for their classes; - That Year 8 students sit a formal examination at the end of each semester.
-That Year 7 students complete a formal examination at the end of semester 2.
+The folder will contain items such as spelling lists and tests, grammar rules and exercises, comprehension exercises, creative writing, expository writing and persuasive writing.
+Class handouts are also to be kept in clear plastic pockets for organisation. - That students have copies of their prescribed texts, a dictionary and thesaurus for their classes.